keerth02/wfap-solution/README.md

 - Wait 15-30 seconds and retry
 - Check your API key and quota limits

-**JWT Validation Errors:**
+**Offer Evaluation Errors:**
-- Ensure all agents are using shared keys from `shared_keys.py`
+- Ensure bank agents are generating complete structured offers
-- Restart all agents after key changes
+- Check that all required fields are populated in the response protocol

 **Agent Not Responding:**
 - Check agent logs for errors